 The Group is managed operationally via regular informal Executive Directors’ meetings, as well as monthly Managing Directors meetings for all subsidiary Managing Directors chaired by Keith Soulsby.

 The Board considers that this structure of meetings provides an appropriate balance between operational and strategic management and that it allows Board meetings to focus on the latter.

 The Board is supported by an Audit committee and a Remuneration committee.

 The Group’s Audit Committee typically meets three times per year, being at the audit planning stage, prior to finalisation of the Group’s Annual Report and Financial Statements, and prior to release of the interim report and financial statements.
-In the last 12 months there were three Audit Committee meetings as above, one attended by Ian McLean, and two of which were attended by John Holroyd and Steve Roberts as explained below.
+In the last 12 months there were two Audit Committee meetings as above, attended by Harry Samuel and Anil Khera following their appointments in November 2021.

 - Ensure that between them the directors have the necessary up-to-date experience, skills and capabilities